-The complexity and mission-critical nature of an ERP platform really demands an ERP consultant who can offer guidance as you select the best ERP system for your needs, go through the ERP implementation, deployment, and training processes, and then continually maintain — and occasionally upgrade — your platform.
-But what ERP consultant skills should you look for when hiring ERP staff who will oversee and manage your enterprise software?
+The complexity and mission-critical nature of an ERP platform really demand an ERP consultant who can offer guidance as you select the best ERP system for your needs, go through the ERP implementation, deployment, and training processes, and then continually maintain — and occasionally upgrade — your platform.
+But what ERP consultant skills should you look for when hiring the ERP professionals who will oversee and manage your enterprise software?

 The Most Valuable ERP Consultant Skills

 Each ERP consultant has a unique background and skill set, making it important that you understand your own needs as an organization.
 Only then can you find alignment with an enterprise resource planning consultant’s skills and expertise.
 Here are a few key ERP consultant skills to consider as you begin your search.

 - ERP Software-Related Technical Skills – While a technical background isn’t mandatory to be an effective ERP consultant, it sure gives them an advantage.
 Some of the best consultants are individuals who have prior work experience on ERP platforms.
 This experience can take many forms, including as an ERP developer, ERP implementation expert, and ERP engineer.
 A technical background and experience working on ERP systems leads to some unique insights that will prove very useful in a consulting role.